Be aware of scams

 - Do not give sellers your personal details until you are sure that they are who they say they are and a genuine seller.

-- For your personal safety, meet in a ‘lighted’ public place and always take someone with you, or at least tell a friend where you’re going.
+- For your personal safety and only if you cannot meet the seller at their home or business address, always meet in a ‘lighted’ public place and always take someone with you, or at least tell a friend where you’re going.

-- Freeads recommends using Nimber to get your item delivered from anyway in the country.
-Learn more
+- Freeads recommends using AnyVan to get your item delivered from anyway in the country.

 Paying for an item